+11.9.
 Flash Image

 This reprograms Altus Metrum devices with new firmware.
 TeleMetrum v1.x, TeleDongle v0.2, TeleMini and TeleBT are all reprogrammed by using another similar unit as a programming dongle (pair programming).
-TeleMega, EasyMega, TeleMetrum v2, EasyMini and TeleDongle v3 are all programmed directly over their USB ports (self programming).
-Please read the directions for flashing devices in the Updating Device Firmware chapter below.
+TeleMega, EasyMega, TeleMetrum v2, EasyMini and TeleDongle v3 are all programmed directly over USB (self programming).
+Please read the directions for flashing devices in Appendix C, Updating Device Firmware.

+11.10.
 Fire Igniter